Free Fabora tool

 Fabora RAMS

-The steel beam calculator is a free Fabora planning tool for quick beam load and deflection estimates on common SHS, RHS, UB, and UC sections.
-Fabora RAMS is the main live product for faster job-specific RAMS, reusable company libraries, and practical site use.
+The steel beam calculator is a free Fabora tool for quick beam load, deflection and steel beam bending stress estimate checks on common SHS, RHS, UB and UC sections.
+Fabora RAMS is the main product: job-specific RAMS built faster, your own reusable company libraries, and something that actually works on site.

 Free beam calculator live nowFabora RAMS live nowBuilt for trade use